Art of BI: An error occurred while processing the EXECUTE PHYSICAL statement

 Typically I haven’t bumped into this error in the past with OBIEE but the other day it smacked me in the face.

 I was adding a SQL Server 2005 datamart to my Physical layer and didn’t run the initial check to see that OBIEE could read the data in my view/table objects.
 Clearly it was able to connect to the server and bring over the pertinent DB objects.
 However, when I right-click on a table or view object in the physical layer and select “View data…” I get the error prompt above.
-The error reads something like ODBC error state: 37000, ODBC error state 50002, [NQODBC][SQL_STATE:HY000]….A general error has occured.
+The error reads something like ODBC error state: 37000, ODBC error state 50002, [NQODBC][SQL_STATE:HY000]….A general error has occurred.

 Figuring this problem out was not that difficult.
 The error prompt above is actually produced when the “Require fully qualified table names” checkbox is not checked.